Cli212/cli212.github.io/_pages/about.md

 In addition to my work in language modeling, I am also passionate about multi-modal learning.
 Because I believe every image is a solution to the physical laws, therefore only through integrating multiple modalities—such as text and images—can we build truly comprehensive world model.

-My goal is to contribute to the development of technologies that seamlessly integrate different modalities of data to better understand and interact with the universe.
+My vision for AI is to free humans to fully experience and enjoy the process of life.
+Naturally, there are many obstacles along the way...